 Endangered light-footed clapper rail

-Several endangered species of bird nest in Upper Newport Bay.
+Several endangered species of bird nest in Upper Newport Bay (UNB).
 Their wetland and upland homes are very delicate and easily damaged.
+For any further information about what is permissible in the Ecological Reserve, contact the California Department of Fish and Wildlife.
+For more information about the Nature Preserve, contact the County of Orange, Parks.

 Please:

 • Walk, bike or horseback ride only in established trails, paths and other designated areas.
-Keep dogs and cats inside vehicles, or on leashes of 6ft or less.
+Keep dogs and cats inside vehicles, or on leashes no longer than 6 ft.

 • Drive or ride motor vehicles and bikes on designated roads and stop or park in designated areas only.

-• Fish only from a boat, or from the shore at North Star Beach, the rocky outcrop between San Joaquin Hills Rd. and Big Canyon, or at the Jamboree Road bridge.
+• Fish* from the shore at North Star Beach, the rocky outcrop between San Joaquin Hills Rd. and Big Canyon, or at the Jamboree Road bridge.
 Commercial fishing is not permitted.

 • Swim only at North Star Beach.